vesoft-inc/nebula-docs/README.md

-# Nebula Graph&reg; Studio
+# Nebula Graph Studio

-Neubla Graph&reg; Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
-With Studio, you can create a graph schema, import data, edit nGQL&trade; statements for data queries, and expore graphs in one stop.
+Neubla Graph Studio (Studio for short) is a web-based visualization tool for Nebula Graph.
+With Studio, you can create a graph schema, import data, edit nGQL statements for data queries, and expore graphs in one stop.

 ![Screenshot of Studio user interface](https://docs-cdn.nebula-graph.com.cn/nebula-studio-docs/st-ug-025.png "Studio user interface")